Merrill Cook

-Merrill Alonzo Cook (born May 6, 1946) is an American politician and businessman who served as a Republican Party member in the United States House of Representatives from Utah.
+Merrill Alonzo Cook (May 6, 1946 – March 9, 2026) was an American politician and businessman who served as a Republican Party member in the United States House of Representatives from Utah.

-Early life and career
+Early life and education

 Born in Philadelphia, Pennsylvania, and raised in Salt Lake City, Utah, Cook was the son of scientist Melvin A. Cook who pioneered the development of slurry explosives.
 He graduated from East High School in 1964 and the University of Utah in 1969 and earned an M.B.A. from Harvard Business School in 1971.
 He was hired as a budget analyst by Arthur D. Little, Inc. and in 1973 founded Cook Slurry Company, a mining explosives manufacturer, of which he served as president and chief executive.